 4.1.
 ER diagram:

 For this app we need to store admin information, product information, customer information, order information, payment information.
 Admin Table contains all the employees who has right to edit the website information.
-Customer table contains all the necesary information of customer.
+Customer table contains all the necessary information of customer.
 We can back track the payment and order information by placing CheckNum and Order ID in the customer table.

 All the products in the website will be there in the product table.
 Product table contain attributes ID, SKU, Name, Price, Weight, Qty, Image, Description.
 Order_Product contains orderID and productID.
 So that we can tract both order information and product information.
 Order table contains order id and customer ID.
 So, we track which customer has which order.